 Infrequent travelers or those who have never traveled may not understand why heading to parts unknown is so appealing to so many people.
 The following are just a handful of reasons why travel is so enticing.

 1. Engage the mind.

 Staying mentally active over the course of a lifetime promotes long-term health.
 Navigating unfamiliar places or reading a foreign language while sitting in an international country can engage the brain and get synapses firing.
-The Mayo Clinic reports that higher cognitive activity endows the brain with a greater ability to fend off brain pathologies, such as disease and dementias.
+The Mayo Clinic reports that higher cognitive activity endows the brain with a greater ability to fend off brain pathologist, such as disease and dementia.

 2. Connect with new people.

 Travel opens a person up to not only new experiences, but also new people.
 English poet John Donne penned the famous line, “No man is an island,” which underscores the importance of having friends and making new acquaintances.
 Research conducted by the University of Michigan found the act of talking with people in a friendly way can improve a person’s memory, suppress external and internal distractions, and encourage people to see things from another person’s perspective.
 It doesn’t hurt to broaden one’s social network, either.

 3. Build confidence.

 Leaving one’s comfort zone can be a great way to bolster one’s self-esteem.
 Navigating cultural boundaries and overcoming those boundaries may be initially intimidating, but doing so can make a person more confident and more adaptable to change.